connellw/ConnellsBlog/_posts/2021-12-10-domain-events-vs-integration-events.md

 ## In-memory

-Events that are dispatched before the transaction do not themselves need to be persisted to a database.
+Events that are dispatched before the transaction do not themselves need to be saved to a database.
 If they only exist in memory, we don't need to worry about serializing them, so we're not restricted on what data they can contain.
 For example, they could have recursive properties, or maybe even contain sensitive information.

-# Integration Events
+# Persisted Events

 Committing all state changes within one transaction is not always possible, such as when changing some external state over an API call.
 What happens if the API responds successfully but then our own transaction fails to commit?
 We must ensure the state is kept consistent between the two systems.

-In this case, we can change our own state, then ensure the external state change is done *after* our transaction has been committed.
+In this case, we can change our own state first, then ensure the external state change is done *after* our transaction has been committed.

 To do this, Kamil Grzybek proposes [dispatching separate domain event notifications](http://www.kamilgrzybek.com/design/how-to-publish-and-handle-domain-events/) after the commit.
 This is a nice distinction and gives us the choice to handle inside or outside the transaction by handling the domain event or the domain event notification.